 4) Do you have a second shooter?

 This is super important.
 Shooting a wedding is a massive undertaking and it’s impossible for one person to capture everything (or even most things).
 “The girls” get ready at the same time as “the guys,” and in separate locations.
-Details, guests being seated, anticipation shots before the ceremony, the recessional/receiving line, family photos, bride and groom portraits, guests enjoying cocktail hour, and so on, are all important components of a well-rounded wedding shoot.
+Details, guests arriving, anticipation shots before the ceremony, the recessional/receiving line, family photos, couples’ portraits, cocktail hour, and so on, are all important components of a well-rounded wedding shoot.
 There just isn’t time for one person to do it all.
 With a second shooter, you can divide and conquer.

 Moreover, camera batteries can die.
 Memory cards can fail.
 Even great photographers miss a shot from time to time.
 Having two cameras trained on important moments like “the kiss” is just good planning.